Buck Jones: Cowboy, stuntman, beginning of film career

 Following his military service he began working as a cowboy on the 101 Ranch near Bliss, Oklahoma.
 While attending equestrian shows he met Odille "Dell" Osborne, who rode horses professionally.
 The two became involved and married in 1915.
 Both had very little money, so the producers of a Wild West Show they were working on at the time offered to allow them to marry in an actual show performance, in public, which they accepted.

 While in Los Angeles, and with his wife pregnant, Jones decided to leave the cowboy life behind and get a job in the film industry.
 He was hired by Universal Pictures for $5 per day as a bit player and stuntman.
-He later worked for Canyon Pictures, then Fox Film Corporation, eventually earning $40 per week as a stuntman.
+He later worked for Canyon Pictures, and then Fox Film Corporation, eventually earning $40 per week as a stuntman.
 With Fox his salary increased to $150 per week, and company owner William Fox decided to use him as a backup to Tom Mix.
 This led to his first starring role, The Last Straw, released in 1920.

 Stardom

 In 1925 Jones made three films with a very young Carole Lombard.
 He had more than 160 film credits to his name by this time and had joined Hoot Gibson, Tom Mix, and Ken Maynard as the top cowboy actors of the day.
 By 1928 he formed his own production company, but his independently produced film The Big Hop (a non-Western) failed.
 He then organized a touring Wild West show, with himself as a featured attraction, but this expensive venture also failed due to the faltering economy of late 1929.

-With the new talking pictures replacing silent films as a national pastime, outdoor Westerns fell out of favor briefly.
+With the new talking pictures replacing silent films as a national pastime, Westerns fell out of favor—recording soundtracks outdoors was not yet perfected.
 The major studios weren't interested in hiring Buck Jones.
-He signed with Columbia Pictures, then just a lowly "B" picture studio, starring in Westerns for $300 a week, a fraction of his top salary in the silent-film days.
-His voice—a rugged baritone—recorded well and the films were very successful, re-establishing him as a major movie name.
+In 1930 he signed with producer Sol Lesser to star in Westerns for $300 a week, a fraction of his top salary in the silent-film days.
+His voice—a rugged baritone—recorded well and the films were released by then-minor-league Columbia Pictures.
+They were very successful, re-establishing Buck Jones as a major movie name.
 During the 1930s he starred in Western features and serials for Columbia and Universal Pictures.

 His star waned in the late 1930s when singing cowboys became the rage and Jones, then in his late 40s, was uncomfortably cast in conventional leading-man roles.
 He rejoined Columbia in the fall of 1940, starring in the serial White Eagle (an expansion of his 1932 feature of the same name).
 The new serial was a hit and Jones was again re-established.
-His final series of Western features, co-produced by Jones and his friend Scott R. Dunlap of Monogram Pictures, featured The Rough Riders trio: Buck Jones, Tim McCoy, and Raymond Hatton.
+His final series of Western features, co-produced by Jones and his manager Scott R. Dunlap of Monogram Pictures, featured The Rough Riders trio: Buck Jones, Tim McCoy, and Raymond Hatton.